 It’s never good to go too long without checking your security settings.
-Every now and then, you should brush up on your protections.
+Now and then, you should brush up on your protections.
 Whether you use a Mac or a PC, all devices are vulnerable to attacks.

 On the bright side, there are tons of built-in features you can take advantage of for your safety.
 For example, Windows Defender can help protect your PC from lurking threats.
-Many native protections might be a bit hard to find on your own, though.
+However, many native protections might be a bit hard to find on your own.

 Luckily, we have you covered.
 We collected some essential security features on your Mac or PC.
 If you haven’t checked them in a while, it’s time for a quick visit!